 Initial sanctions for academic dishonesty are imposed by the faculty member.
-Additional sanctions may be imposed by the Director of Student Services or designee consistent with the Student Code of Conduct.
+Additional sanctions may be imposed by the AVP of Student Services or designee consistent with the Student Code of Conduct.
 Faculty may impose the following sanctions or a combination thereof:

-- ACVS.1 Warning Respondent is provided with a written warning that any further violation will result in more severe sanctions such as grade reduction, failure of assignment, or failure for course. - ACVS.2 Revision and resubmission of an assignment: Respondent is permitted to revise and resubmit the assignment, but with written record of the violation of conduct.
-The faculty member is responsible for the evaluation of the resubmission. - ACVS.3 Educational assignment or reflection assignment: Respondent is responsible for completion of an educational or reflective assignment that is assigned and evaluated by the faculty member. - ACVS.4 Remedial training and assessment: Respondent is responsible for the completion of an online training module offered through the Office of Student Services; - ACVS.5 Grade Reduction: Reduction of an assignment grade by a percentage or points as determined by the faculty member. - ACVS.6 Zero (0) Grade: Assignment of a grade of zero (0) for the assignment, test, quiz, presentation, etc.; and/or - ACVS.7 Failure of course: The student will be administratively withdrawn from the course with a grade of an "FD".
+ACVS.1 - Warning No Violation Respondent is provided with a written warning that any further violation will result in more severe sanctions such as a record of misconduct, grade reduction, failure of assignment, or failure for course.
+If faculty request to assign this sanction, the violation will not be on the student's conduct record unless there were prior violations.
+In that instance, the Office of Student Services will review and sanction appropriately.
+The warning can and will be used in consideration of any further violations of HU's policies.
+Respondents will be provided with access to remedial training.

+ACVS.2 - Revision and resubmission of an assignment: Respondent is permitted to revise and resubmit the assignment, but with written record of the violation of conduct.
+The faculty member is responsible for the evaluation of the resubmission.

+ACVS.3 - Educational assignment or reflection assignment: Respondent is responsible for completion of an educational or reflective assignment that is assigned and evaluated by the faculty member.

+ACVS.4 - Remedial training and assessment: Plagiarism Module Respondent is responsible for the completion of an online training module offered through the Office of Student Services; assigned for all first-instances of founded academic misconduct.

+ACVS.5-Remedial training and assessment: Time Management Respondent is responsible for the completion of online training module offered through the Office of Student Services.

+ACVS.6 - Grade Reduction: Reduction of an assignment grade by a percentage or points as determined by the faculty member.

+ACVS.7- Zero (0) Grade: Assignment of a grade of zero (0) for the assignment, test, quiz, presentation, etc.; and/or

+ACVS.8 - Failure of course: The student will be administratively withdrawn from the course with a grade of an "FD".